 There are two volcanos, Stromboli being one of them, and there is nothing like sitting on your boat at night, right at the foot of the volcano, watching it spew fire into the dark of night.
-These are off the beaten path destinations that hold innocence as well as wisdom and a history worth touching into.
+These are off-the-beaten-path destinations that hold innocence as well as wisdom and a history worth touching into.
 Different than other island clusters, one practically has the sea to oneself, adding that sense of ancient adventure.

-Islanders can be suspicious, at the same time they can be incredibly curious and open.
+Aeolian islanders can be suspicious, at the same time they can be incredibly curious and open.
 They all have stories to tell, as their ancestors were potent enough to withstand the trade-winds of time.

 Islanders are needless to say, independent and care little about what others think of them.
-Therefore, be ready to meet some real characters.
+Therefore, when you join us in our Culinary Adventure in the Aeolian Islands: The Island of Salina, be ready to meet some real characters.
 Men fish, like to gather and play cards, have long meals, tell stories and dig around on their land, mending fences and dabbling in other peoples business.
 Women, no doubt do the same as well as clean their houses, tend to the children, run small shops and live life, not unlike it has been lived for thousands of years.